amareswar-n/amareswar-n/AboutMe.md

 Seriously, I deeply value every relationship I’ve been lucky enough to build from this blog.

-My strengths lie in helping readers to become a computer literate.
+My strengths lie in helping readers to become [<em>DATA LITERATE</em>](https://github.com/amareswar-n/amareswar-n/edit/main/AboutMe.md "Data is only as useful as your ability to understand it correctly, and a team that understands data makes better data-driven decisions.").
 So if you’re here for the same, don’t hesitate to reach out.

 Shoot me an email at amareswar.n@gmail.com if you have questions, I’d love to hear from you.

-If you’re looking for something to read, start with my content and dive deep today.
+If you’re looking for something to read, start in MY-UNIVERSITY and dive deep today.

-READ MY BEST CONTENT
+READ MY OTHER BEST CONTENT